Saturday, May 30, 2020

 When asked if there was any bad blood between himself and Burt Katz, Jackson, a radiant 60-year-old with blue eyes and a peace and love mentality, said, "Let bygones be bygones."
 However, Jackson added that it was "disappointing that he opened up Burt's Place right up the street from our Morton Grove location."
 Jackson understands that it's a competitive business, and despite this, his restaurant does very well, especially in the booming Lincoln Park community.

-PEQUOD'S PIZZA ☆ CHICAGO DEEP DISH
+PEQUOD'S PIZZA ☆ CHICAGO PAN PIZZA

-Written with love, Dr. Neil Gale, Ph.D.
+Written with love by Dr. Neil Gale, Ph.D.

 9 comments: